NeKoRoSYS/NeKoRoPIE/README.md

 "Can I use NeKoRoPIE for anything?"
 Absolutely.
 Containerize it, put it in a VPS, add a content management system, or even real-time collaborative doc editing like Canva or Google Docs.
 Anything is possible.

 "How does it compare to Django?"
 Django is a Swiss Army Knife.
 NeKoRoPIE takes one blade from that Swiss Army Knife and sharpens it for absolute reliability.
-If for some reason you don't want to use Django and prefer to make build your own framework, NeKoRoPIE will suit your needs.
+If for some reason you don't want to use Django and prefer to build your own framework, NeKoRoPIE will suit your needs.

 - Please see [NeKoRoBOT.js](https://github.com/NeKoRoSYS/NeKoRoBOT.js/) for a full-stack Discord.js bot implementation.
 - Also used by our [proprietary matchmaking system](https://discord.gg/invite/cxjwAnWCjr), which also uses Discord.js.